Thursday, January 11, 2007

 Are Speed Limits Safe

-What is truly surprising to the brainwashed masses is that, statistically drivers in the 90% percentile speed are the least likely to be in an accident, and the highest accident risk are the slowest 5% of drivers.
+What is truly surprising to the brainwashed masses is that, statistically fastest 10% of drivers are the least likely to be in an accident, and the highest accident risk are the slowest 5% of drivers.
 Imagine that!

 I would venture to guess the reason for this are vehicle types and driver competence; primarily driver competence.
-Faster drivers are generally driving higher performance vehicles.
+However, faster drivers are generally driving higher performance vehicles.
 Higher performance vehicles (sports cars, sport coupes, etc.) are better equipped for the higher speeds.
-My SVT Focus is a safer car at any given speed that my Mustang GT.
-That's because it can stop better, turn better, and accelerate almost as well.
+My SVT Focus is a safer car at any given speed than most cars on the road.
+That's because it can stop better, turn better, and accelerate fairly well.
 So any situation that presents itself, I have more maneuvering ability at my disposal, therefore, a safer car.
+Think about it, isn't a Ferrari safer at 80mph than a F150?
+But chances are it's the Ferrari with the flashing lights behind it.
+Explain that if it's really about traffic safety.

 Getting back to the safe speed limit issue.
 The traffic engineers at the DOT will tell you that the safest posted speed limit is the 85th percentile.
 So if the 85th percentile is the safest speed, why don't we use it?
 Revenue!
 Imagine how much money municipalities would lose if suddenly 85% of all the drivers on the road were now legal!
 They depend on traffic tickets for revenue so the speed limits are set artificially low.
 And it is all supported by huge lobbying efforts from insurance companies because traffic tickets allow them to raise rates.